-ESCC has the option to directly commission East Sussex Highways to undertake these works, through an existing seven year contract, between ESCC and Costain/CH2M.
+ESCC has the and the timescales associated with this, combined with the option to directly commission East Sussex Highways to undertake these works, through an existing seven year contract, between ESCC and Costain/CH2M.
 The contract includes the options to procure professional services, including highway design (feasibility, preliminary and detailed design) and infrastructure delivery.

-Given the timescales associated with the delivery of this programme, the use of the existing East Sussex Highways Contract has been assessed as the most cost effective route to deliver this programme.
+Given the timescales associated with the delivery of this programme, the use of the existing East Sussex Highways Contract has been assessed, as the most cost effective route to deliver this programme.
 They are also able to provide local scheme development knowledge, and most importantly is in adherence with ESCC Contract Standing Orders for transport infrastructure projects.